karlmdavis/rps-tourney/dev/work-log.md

 * 1.5h: [Issue #20](https://github.com/karlmdavis/rps-tourney/issues/20): Building out webapp to allow gameplay.
     * Started reading about Spring Security and trying to implement it.
 Didn't get very far.

+### 2014-03-30, Sunday

+* 1.0h: [Issue #20](https://github.com/karlmdavis/rps-tourney/issues/20): Building out webapp to allow gameplay.
+    * Read some more about Spring Security.
+For now, I think it makes sense to just get "game login" authentication working.
+The anonymous authentication I've built will be quite a bit more complicated to make work with this framework.